FEMA administrator tours Tennessee flooding disaster

 Saturday’s flooding took out houses, roads, cellphone towers and telephone lines, with rainfall that more than tripled forecasts and shattered the state record for one-day rainfall.
 More than 270 homes were destroyed and 160 took major damage, according to the Humphreys County Emergency Management Agency.

-The state received approval from President Joe Biden for a major disaster declaration, which frees up federal aid to help with recovery efforts in Humphreys County, the White House said in a statement Tuesday.

 FEMA administrator Deanne Criswell and Tennessee Gov. Bill Lee jointly toured the area on Wednesday.
+The first stop was Waverly First Baptist Church, which is being used as a shelter, with a table of food lining one wall and small beds lining another.

+Lee became choked up when talking to those temporarily living in the shelter, as well as those who have been assisting.

+“Tragedy comes in a moment.
+But what we’ve seen here is the intersection of tragedy and hope,” said Lee.

+“The road to recovery is going to be long, but we are here to support the governor and his team and support you with what your needs are,” Criswell said, temporarily taking her mask down so everyone could hear.
+“And my heart goes out to all of you.”

-Hardest hit was the small city of Waverly, about 60 miles (96 kilometers) west of Nashville, where a public housing project along the banks of Trace Creek was in ruins.
+The small city of Waverly, about 60 miles (96 kilometers) west of Nashville, was the community hit hardest by the flood.
+A public housing project there along the banks of Trace Creek was in ruins.

 The Waverly Housing Authority was working on Wednesday to try to find housing for the residents in nearby towns, executive director Sherry Lynch said.